MOYO — The Zimbabwe Heritage Series · Volume I | TeteGetty.com

 The Moyo is my totem — Tete Getty, Moyo Netombo, daughter of the Royal Lineage of Changamire Dombo I. It is the foundation totem of the Zimbabwe Plateau: the largest, the most diverse, the totem from which the Rozvi Empire was organised, and the totem I carry through my father’s line.
 I place it first in this series not to rank it above the others — every totem in these twenty-three volumes is sacred and complete in its own right — but because it is mine, and because writing about your own people calls for a particular tenderness and honesty that felt right as a beginning.

-My name is Tete Getty.
 I compiled the Zimbabwe Heritage Series because the gap that colonialism placed between Zimbabwean communities and their own identity is real, and it deserves to be addressed with care.
 This handbook is my attempt at that care, for the Moyo.
 I have tried to make it comprehensive — the Five Pillars of the Rozvi governance structure, all the documented Moyo houses, the history of Great Zimbabwe, the trading empire, the full detembo with commentary, and a letter to every Moyo person who reads it.
 I have also tried to be honest about what remains unknown, what branches have not yet been fully recorded, and where the research continues.

-What I hope you find here is a sense of coming home — not to something that needs to be performed or defended, but to something that was simply always yours.
 Moyo umwe hauna mvi.
 The heart does not grow grey.
 It is still beating.
 You are its continuation.

 What Is Moyo?